2026 Festival Programme

 12:00noon – 1:0opm | Kimmeridge House, Talbot Campus

-Panel – Indie Animation Production in the UK
+Panel – Indie Animation in the UK

 2:00pm – 3:00pm | Kimmeridge House, Talbot Campus

-Talk – Producing KPOP Demon Hunders
+Talk – Producing KPOP Demon Hunters

 © 2025 Netflix